SkyMound/ConvergenceToolbox/README.md

 You also need to import the splits template (lss file) in LiveSplit.

 Finally, you can execute CTB.
-If all works well, you should see your CTB version in the down right corner.
+If all works well, you should see your CTB version in the top left corner.

 # Features